workfloworchestrator/example-orchestrator/README.md

-The diagram below shows the product blocks and relations as used in a core link between two nodes, and how they map to the objects as administered in Netbox.
-The product blocks are in orange and the Netbox objects are in green.
+The diagram below shows the product blocks and relations as used in a core link between two nodes, and how they map to the objects as administered in NetBox.
+The product blocks are in orange and the NetBox objects are in green.

 <center><img src=".pictures/netbox_node_core_link.png" alt="Node and core link type mapping" width=45% height=45%></center>

-And the following diagram shows the mapping and relation between product blocks and Netbox objects for a L2VPN on customer ports between two nodes.
+And the following diagram shows the mapping and relation between product blocks and NetBox objects for a L2VPN on customer ports between two nodes.

 <center><img src=".pictures/netbox_node_port_l2vpn.png" alt="Node, port and L2VPN type mapping" width=40% height=40%></center>